flanksource/docs/mission-control/docs/installation/helm.md

     annotations: # Any annotations required to attach custom IAM policies etc.

 adminPassword: admin # The default password for the admin@local user

-canary-checker:
-  image:
-    type: full # use minimal for a smaller image

 flanksource-ui:
   ingress: